gordon-cs/gordon-360-ui/README.md

 1. When the pull request is approved, merge it.
 This will trigger a build that will automatically deploy `master` to production.

 ### Contributing
-1. Clone the repository to the local machine
+1. Clone the repository to the local machine.
 2. Create a new branch with a meaningful name (pertaining to the specific change being implemented).
-3. Commit to this branch, with changes focused solely on the branch's nominal purpose
+3. Commit to this branch, with changes focused solely on the branch's nominal purpose.
 4. Follow steps under "Deploying to Production" to create a pull request to merge this branch into production.

 ## Known Issues